temporalio/documentation/docs-src/go/project-setup-introduction.md

   - project setup
 ---

+This section covers how to use a terminal, a code editor, and a development Cluster to create a new Namespace, write a single Activity Workflow, run a Worker that talks to your development Cluster, run a Workflow using the CLI, add a testing framework, and view Workflows in the Web UI.

 :::competency Construct a new Temporal Application project

 This section of the Temporal Go SDK developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application using Go.